FCRP INTEREST GROUPS 2023

 7. EXPLORING THE SELF IN COMMUNITY THROUGH SOULCOLLAGE®

 We will invite our minds, bodies and voices to play in this expressive arts practice.
 Using a variety of images, we will begin to create a SoulCollage® deck of cards, which represent parts of the self and parts of our community.
 The cards can become a form of wisdom, offering – when consulted—an evolving collage of the Soul.
-Our group process will include: dyad, triad, and group discussion; guided visualization; use of voice; exploration of body sensations; writing; cutting and gluing.
-No previous art, voice, or music experience needed.
-Maximum of 15.
+Our group process will include: dyad, triad, and group discussion; guided visualization; use of voice; exploration of body sensations; writing; and cutting and gluing.
+No previous art, voice, or music experience is required.

 Ramona Ndlovu is a licensed marriage and family therapist, licensed massage therapist, certified somatic therapist, SoulCollage® facilitator, spiritual director, Reiki Master/Teacher, and artist.
 In her private practice she uses her formal and informal education primarily to help women reconnect to their spirit’s inner knowing and the body’s wisdom.
 Ramona is a person deepening into what it means to be human in this world.
 She is curious, loves reading, being in nature, and working with her hands.